MarkusSchmidtPro/mf4flight/README - Copy.md

 You need to know, Microsoft uses a declarative (XAML) approach to design a UI.
 XAML simply defines how your UI looks like.
 For example: fancy UI, old fashioned, Material or not, green or red.

+I am developer and I am really not good at building fancy, modern UIs - neither with XAML, nor with Widgets.
+Creating and using a (material) template, applying it on all controls, providing visual effects, swipe left/up/down etc. - this all is UI design!

 Looking at the sample above, `FloatingActionButton` together with all its designer properties is UI (aka.
 View). `_incrementCounter`  - or, to be more precise - `_counter++` is not view, this is *ViewModel* aka presentation logic!